 - Morning time rituals: Connect with others, snuggle, connect with self, quiet time, stretch, energize, pray, consider the day and think about the schedule, when your child wakes up be sooo happy to see them

-- Bedtime rituals: pray, read books, sing a favorite bedtime song, reflect on the day, have a bedtime saying i.e. Goodnight sleep tight don’t let the bed bugs bite,
+- Bedtime rituals: pray, read books, sing a favorite bedtime song, reflect on the day, have a bedtime saying i.e. Goodnight sleep tight don’t let the bed bugs bite, have each child name the best part of their day

 - In the car rituals: games, discussion, play a family favorite type of music and singing together, not a bunch of questions